 - Milk and Cream: Feel free to substitute half and half for the cream.

 - Noodles: Dry egg noodles are great in chicken noodle soup, but broken-up fettuccine or linguine would be delicious, too!

 How to Make Homemade Creamy Chicken Noodle Soup

 While some soup recipes take a long time to put together, this one is actually pretty quick!
 Here’s how to make it, step by step.

 - Saute the Vegetables, Flour, and Seasonings in Butter.
 First, set a heavy soup pot or Dutch oven over medium heat.
-When the pot is heated, add the butter and let it melt.
-Then saute the onions, carrots, celery, and parsley together for about 5 minutes.
-Add the garlic, and let that cook for a few seconds, and then stir in the flour and seasonings (except bay leaves).
-Cook for about 3 minutes, stirring to keep the mixture from scorching.
+Add the butter and let it melt.
+Then, saute the onions, carrots, celery, and parsley for 5 minutes.
+Add the garlic and then stir in the flour and seasonings.
+Cook for about 3 minutes.

 - Add the Broth, Chicken, and Bay Leaves.
-When the three minutes are up, stir the chicken broth into the flour and veggie mixture, making sure to scrape up any browned bits that are stuck to the bottom of the pot.
+Stir in the chicken broth, and scrape up any browned bits that are stuck to the bottom of the pot.
 Toss in the bay leaves, add the chicken breasts, and simmer for about 25 minutes with the lid partially covering the pot.

 - Shred the Chicken.
 At this point, the chicken should be fully cooked.
 Take it out of the pot and cut it in half – if there’s no pink inside, let it cool on a cutting board for a few minutes, and then shred it with two forks or meat claws.
 Return the shredded chicken to the soup.